theprogrammergary/Fiverr-Scraper/README.md

 # Fiverr Order Scraper

 If you need to retrieve all of your deliveries from your Fiverr account, I've built a scraper/chrome extension to help in a semi-automated fashion.
+I needed to get over 700 orders and their deliveries from Fiverr.
+Primarily the attachments that weren't videos from the delivery.
 I initially attempted to use a headless browser with Puppeteer but encountered bot detection issues.
-This solution is faster and served my needs well.
-Please note that I can't guarantee it will work flawlessly for everyone, and I haven't accounted for all possible edge cases.
+This solution is faster and served my needs fairly-well, but would need some love to get it rock solid.
+Please note that I can't guarantee it will work flawlessly for everyone.
 However, this should provide you with a solid starting point if you require a similar solution.

 **Instructions:**